kbroman/github_tutorial/index.md

 site to explore others' code, to indicate issues in their code, and suggest changes to their code.

+I changed this file to see what it will do when I will push changes.

 I would like all of my statistical/computational collaborators to use git and github, so that we may collaborate more easily.
 But for